miniant/MiniSpider/README.md

 MiniSpider
 ==========

-A simple spider using jsoup
+A simple spider using jsoup.
+druid